 - CISD reserves the right to inspect, at any time, any personally owned device, and the network communications going to and from it, while connected to the CISD-Wifi and CISD-Guest networks.
 Such monitoring may be conducted remotely, and without prior notification to the device owner.
 Any other inspection of any personally owned device is subject to the requirements set forth in the Student Code of Conduct. - Personally owned devices will only be connected to the network via the CISD guest or CISD wireless access connection.
-Any attempt to make an unauthorized connection to another CISD wireless network, plug a personally owned device into the CISD physical network (Ethernet), or circumvent any CISD Internet filtering may result in a loss of those individuals' privileges to bring a personally owned device to CISD facilities, as well as other potential disciplinary actions. - CISD will not be obligated to supply electrical power access. - Use of personally owned devices on CISD property or at CISD sponsored events is governed by CISD/campus administration. - Student use of personally owned devices in the classroom setting will be at the discretion of the campus administration and the classroom teacher. - Persons connecting computers to the CISD guest or CISD wireless Networks agree to maintain current security updates and anti-malware software on their computers. - Persons accessing CISD email or any confidential CISD information using a personally owned device agree to prevent unauthorized access to the device by securing it with a password and complying with all CISD required system security procedures as well as applicable Family Educational Rights and Privacy Act (FERPA) and Health Insurance Portability and Accountability Act (HIPAA) of 1996 (P.L.104-191) [HIPAA] standards.
+Any attempt to make an unauthorized connection to another CISD wireless network, plug a personally owned device into the CISD physical network (Ethernet), or circumvent any CISD Internet filtering may result in a loss of those individuals' privileges to bring a personally owned device to CISD facilities, as well as other potential disciplinary actions. - CISD will not be obligated to supply electrical power access. - Use of personally owned devices on CISD property or at CISD sponsored events is governed by CISD/campus administration. - Student use of personally owned devices in the classroom setting will be at the discretion of the campus administration and the classroom teacher. - Persons connecting computers to the CISD guest or CISD wireless Networks agree to maintain current security updates and anti-malware software on their computers. - Persons accessing CISD email or any confidential CISD information using a personally owned device agree to prevent unauthorized access to the device by securing it with a password and complying with all CISD required system security procedures as well as applicable Family Educational Rights and Privacy Act

+(FERPA) and Health Insurance Portability and Accountability Act (HIPAA) of 1996 (P.L.104-191) [HIPAA] standards.

-- If a computer or portable electronic device, such as a cell phone, is lost, stolen, or disposed of without properly deleting all CISD email or other confidential information, the user must contact the CISD Information Technology Help Desk immediately. - Employees connecting to the CISD-Wifi network with any personally owned devices agree to adhere to all of the provisions of the Personal Use of Electronic Media (Policy DH).\The guardians of any student bringing personal technology to school agree to be responsible for and to reimburse CISD for any damage that their student may cause arising out of and relating to the use of the wireless network with his/her personally owned device.
+- If a computer or portable electronic device, such as a cell phone, is lost, stolen, or disposed of without properly deleting all CISD email or other confidential information, the user must contact the CISD Information Technology Help Desk immediately. - Employees connecting to the CISD-Wifi network with any personally owned devices agree to adhere to all of the provisions of the Personal Use of Electronic Media (Policy DH).The guardians of any student bringing personal technology to school agree to be responsible for and to reimburse CISD for any damage that their student may cause arising out of and relating to the use of the wireless network with his/her personally owned device.

-STUDENT RESPONSIBLE USE TECHNOLOGY AGREEMENT LEASE PRINT: Name: Grade: School: understand that my use of the District's technology resources, including the District's wireless Internervices, is not private and that the District will monitor my activity. ıet have read the District's technology resources policy, associated administrative regulations, and this is agreement, and I agree to abide by their provisions, including the District's guidelines for esponsible technology use.
-I understand that violation of these provisions may result in suspension of evocation of access to the District's technology resources or other disciplinary action in accordance with the Student Code of Conduct. r understand that my personally owned device may be searched by District administrators in accordance with policy FNF. .ce have read the applicable District policies, associated administrative regulations, and this user greement regarding the District's technology resources and use of personally owned electronic device and I agree to abide by their provisions.
-I understand that violation of these provisions may result in uspension or revocation of system access and/or suspension or revocation of permission to use my personal electronic device for instructional purposes while on campus. es, understand that this user agreement must be renewed each school year.
-Student's signature:Date:
+STUDENT RESPONSIBLE USE TECHNOLOGY AGREEMENT PLEASE PRINT: Name: Grade: School: I understand that my use of the District's tec- services, is not private and that the District v hnology resources, including the District's wireless Internet vill monitor my activity. user agreement, and I agree to abide by their responsible technology use.
+I understand tha es policy, associated administrative regulations, and this provisions, including the District's guidelines for t violation of these provisions may result in suspension or ogy resources or other disciplinary action in accordance I understand that my personally owned device with policy FNF. ce may be searched by District administrators in accordance agreement regarding the District's technolog and I agree to abide by their provisions.
+I un ssociated administrative regulations, and this user by resources and use of personally owned electronic devices, derstand that violation of these provisions may result in ad/or suspension or revocation of permission to use my burposes while on campus.
+I understand that this user agreement mu st be renewed each school year.
+Student's signature: Date: